ascogeno/Projects/README.md

-This is a repository for me WDD130 Class.
+This is a repository for my WDD130 Class.
 It just holds my projects and whatever else I may need it to.
-Most of the commits thus far are subtle changes, hardly deserving of change notes except I can't submit the commit without em
+Most of the commits thus far are subtle changes, hardly deserving of change notes except I can't submit the commit without em so yeah